-- Content aggregators, such as the pan-European data portal, can aggregate such descriptions into a single point of access.
+- Content aggregators, such as the European Data Portal, can aggregate such descriptions into a single point of access.

 - Data consumers can more easily find datasets from a single point of access.

 DCAT-AP has an extension GeoDCAT-AP for describing geospatial datasets, dataset series and services.